johsteffens/beth/doc/bcore/btcl_external_functions.md

 // Overload for all mutable functions feature er_t m_btcl_function( m@* o, tp_t name, x_source_point_s* sp, m :frame_s* lexical_frame, bcore_arr_sr_s* args, m sr_s* result );
 ```
-These define a set of functions.
-Each can be used in BTCL source code like a member function call.

 ### Example: Definition (XOILA)